 Los Alamos Employees’ Scholarship Fund (LAESF) offers high school graduates or current undergraduate students funding for four-year degrees.

-Applications for 2018 awards will be accepted starting in October 2017.
+Applications for 2018 awards are being accepted NOW.

 Deadline for applications is January 16, 2018.
 See our Calendar»